You can stream audio and video from your Mac to Chromecast and AirPlay devices, as well as to DLNA-enabled Smart TVs.

 1. By default, the first available device is selected.

 2. If there is no device in the list that you want to stream to, make sure that the device is turned on and connected to the same Wi-Fi network as your Mac, update the device list using the Refresh device list menu option.
 If the problem persists, see the Streaming FAQ.

-5. Start the file streaming by double-clicking on it in the playlist or select the file and click the Start Streaming button.
+5. Start the file streaming by double-clicking on it in the playlist or selecting the file and clicking the Start Streaming button.

 Note: You can also start streaming by selecting Start Streaming from the context menu that opens by clicking on the ...
 (More) button on the corresponding row.

 2) move to another position using the progress bar;

 3) change the volume on the device (if the device supports it);

 5) switch to another audio track, add an external audio track;